|

 Deckfarbe Rot 7: red turret tops;

-Schnellbootweiss: used on S-boats and in camouflage patterns on
+Schnellbootweiss: used on S-boats and in camouflage patterns on other vessels;

 Rostschutzfarbe Graugrun 12: used on torpedo boats during the 1930s;